Moshe Aviv Tower: Background

 The building was designed by architects Amnon Niv and Amnon Schwartz.
 It was named after Moshe Aviv, the owner of the construction company, who died in an accident in October 2001, before its completion.

 Construction

 The design for City Gate was inspired by the famous Westend Tower in Frankfurt.
 Construction on the tower began in 1998 and was completed in 2003 when the tower became occupied.
-The construction period was extremely short, achieving a sequence of five stories per month with only one shift of 40 workers.
+The construction period was extremely short, achieving a growth rate of five stories per month with only a single shift of 40 workers.
 The rate of concrete placement per month was 3000 m3 and on a typical floor there are 42 windows.
 Total cost of construction was US$133 million.
 The tower has a total of 180000 m2 of space.
 The building appeared in a TV advertisement for the Mifal HaPayis national lottery before it was completed, in December 2002.
-When completed it is the most expensive single building in Israel.
+When completed it was the most expensive single building in Israel.

 There is now an approved plan for a similar tower of the same height, the Elite Tower, across Jabotinsky Road, on the current site of the Elite Factory.